Connection クラス#

 query (

-) -- The query to execute.params (Sequence or Mapping) -- The parameters to pass to the query, if any.
+str,bytes,sql.SQL, orsql.Composed) -- The query to execute.params (Sequence or Mapping) -- The parameters to pass to the query, if any.

 prepare -- Force (

-) prepare automatically.
+True) or disallow (False) preparation of the query.
+By default (None) prepare automatically.
 See prepare されたステートメント.binary -- If

-the cursor will return binary values from the database.
+Truethe cursor will return binary values from the database.
 All the types returned by the query must have a binary loader.
 See バイナリ パラメータと結果 for details.

 The method simply creates a

-the query requested, and returns it.See SQL クエリにパラメータを渡す for all the details about executing queries.
+Cursorinstance,execute()the query requested, and returns it.See SQL クエリにパラメータを渡す for all the details about executing queries.

-- pipeline() Iterator[Pipeline] #
+- pipeline() Iterator[Pipeline]#

 Switch the connection into pipeline mode.